 Fast forward to last Monday night: I don’t live in Venice anymore and haven’t made it out to Chaya in ages.
-I am invited in to check out the newly renovated Chaya Venice for a media tasting and dine not at the bar, but in the proper dining room.
+I am invited in to check out the newly renovated Chaya Venice for a media tasting and dine not at the bar, but in the proper dining room with these chairs made by Hans Wegner.
 With Danielle, my friend and owner of my favorite LA restaurant blog, Follow My Gut, I was excited to indulge in some nostalgia and taste items outside of the happy hour menu.

 Chaya Modern Izakaya

 The original Chaya, a family-owned teahouse called Hikage Chaya, debuted in Kamakura, Japan in the early 1600’s.
 After centuries of reinventions and expansions into other locations, the Chaya group eventually opened a Venice location, under founding Chef Shigefumi Tachibe in the 90’s.
 Current Corporate Executive Chef Yukou Kajino and Executive Chef Joji Inoue are now leading the show.